chaos-polymtl/chaos-lab/docs/research.md

 ## Active Projects

-### Project 1: Multiphase simulation for powder bed additive manufacturing
+### Multiphase simulation for powder bed additive manufacturing

 **Description:** Powder spreading and melting are two critical stages in Laser Powder Bed Fusion (LPBF) that directly determine the final part quality, surface finish, and process reliability.
 Despite its technological maturity, LPBF still suffers from inconsistencies related to powder flowability, spreading uniformity, and melt-pool stability, largely due to the complex and poorly understood multiphase interactions between solid particles, molten metal, and surrounding gas.